No-Bake Walnut Granola Bars

 What Can I Use Instead of Hemp Hearts?

-granola bars mixture in a glass dish
+Granola bar mixture pressed in a glass container

-walnut granola bars from the side
+No-bake walnut granola bars on a serving board, seen from the top

 More No-Bake Granola Bar Recipes: